 - Wrap the burritos in foil, plastic wrap, or parchment paper.
 Make sure they’re sealed tightly with as much air out as possible.

 - Place the wrapped burritos in a freezer bag like a large plastic bag or a silicone bag.
 This makes it easy to find burritos in a freezer…no one wants to go on a hunt through the freezer on busy mornings.
+If you notice freezer burn, you may want to double-bag them.

 - Label and write the date on the bag (or individual burritos); they will last 3 months in the freezer.

-How to Reheat Frozen Burritos
+How to Reheat from Frozen

 There are several methods for reheating frozen burritos, depending on the time and method that’s available to you!
 See the full recipe card for times and temperatures.